-6 - Mastering 5 - Effective 4 - Competent 3 - Developing 2 - Emerging 1 - Minimal N/A Use and interpretation and thorough, includir data given in graphs at the overall results and each source. ng interpretation of nd tables, as well as well as the overall re ained from sources, in graphs and tables, as sults and conclusions .
-One or more minor simply a restateme found elsewhere.
-I tation of data, instead is nt of facts and ideas Misunderstands or given in their sources. on this work Logical and highly insig the info presented.
-Ex- integrating literature a appropriate and creati demonstrates firm und Alternate interpretation from, data are discusse in detail. ccellent job in and data in ive ways.
+6 - Mastering 5 - Effective 4 - Competent 3 - Developing 2 - Emerging 1 - Minimal N/A Use and interpretation and thorough, includin data given in graphs at the overall results and each source. ng interpretation of and tables, as well as well as the overall re ained from sources, in graphs and tables, as sults and conclusions One or more minor simply a restateme found elsewhere.
+I tation of data, instead is nt of facts and ideas Visunderstands or given in their sources. based on this work Logical and highly insig the info presented.
+Ex integrating literature a appropriate and creati demonstrates firm und Alternate interpretatic from, data are discussi in detail. cellent job in and data in ve ways.
 Analysis derstanding of data. ons of, or inferences info presented, with mistakes.
-Demonsti understanding of the to connect literature evidence, but analys spots or contains ina generally reflects evi rates a basic e data and some ability and data to analyze is is confusing in some ccuracies.
+Demonsti understanding of the to connect literature evidence, but analys spots or contains ina generally reflects evi rates a basic data and some ability and data to analyze is is confusing in some ccuracies.
 Analysis dence reviewed, ted.
-May provide brief, Limited or no logical info presented.
-Do understand the info Unable to rate based o
+May provide brief, info presented.
+Do understand the info 1.0 Unable to rate based o